 Yes!
 Your zoning can change.
-Typically the city sends a notice to a neighborhood when they are looking to change its zoning, but it’s a leaflet that many people could over look.
-And once the city re-zones your property, again, it’s an arduous process to have to changed.
+Typically the city sends a notice to a neighborhood when they are looking to change its zoning, but it’s a leaflet that many people could overlook.
+And once the city re-zones your property, again, it’s an arduous process to have to change.

 Question 5.
 Do you need a particular zoning to subdivide your property?

 When I’ve helped people subdivide their property, it’s because there is an underlying lot line.
 If you look at your property in Portland maps, there would be a dotted line across your property.
 The zoning for residential is relatively simple, R reflects residential, and the number reflects how many square feet a lot has to have per residence.
 So R5 has 5000 square feet per residence.
 For example, if you had a property zoned R5, and you had a 10,0000 square foot lot, there’s often an underlying lot line, making two 5000 square foot lots.
 Here’s a longer explanation on how to get a lot “confirmed”. https://www.portlandoregon.gov/bds/article/115434

 Have more questions or want professional advice on buying or selling a home?